A new Fractal Mean-Field analysis in phase transition: Concluding Remarks

 Finally, the formulation presented here is not restricted to the Ising model or to equilibrium transitions.
 Since Eq.~(\ref{eta}) was derived for a general continuous order parameter $\psi(\vec{r})$, it can be extended to systems with quenched disorder or non-equilibrium dynamics.
-Exploring these directions, particularly in the context of disordered systems~\cite{Vainstein05} and dynamic phase transitions~\cite{Santos24}, where the autocorrelation function (\ref{G0}) will need to include the temporal dependence~\cite{Henkel25}, may open new avenues for understanding the interplay between fractal geometry, universality, and critical phenomena.
+Exploring these directions, particularly in the context of disordered systems~\cite{Vainstein05} and dynamic phase transitions~\cite{Pinto16,Pinto17,Santos24}, where the autocorrelation function (\ref{G0}) will need to include the temporal dependence~\cite{Henkel26}, may open new avenues for understanding the interplay between fractal geometry, universality, and critical phenomena.
+Recent research directly connected with this work such as: Schrödinger invariance in the voter model~\cite{Henkel26}, on conformal scaling and critical phenomena~\cite{Weberszpil26} and Fisher curvature scaling at critical points~\cite{Zhuravlev26} shows that this is a promising field with many questions to be answered.